gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Upon joining a multicast group, a joining node is expected to make its own public key available to the other group members, either through the Group Manager or through another trusted, publicly available, key repository.
 However, this is not required if the joining node joins a group exclusively as pure listener.

-As also discussed in Appendix C.2 of {{I-D.tiloca-core-multicast-oscoap}}, the Group Manager can be configured to store public keys of group members and to provide them upon request.
+As also discussed in Section 3 of {{I-D.tiloca-core-multicast-oscoap}}, it is recommended that the Group Manager is configured to store the public keys of the group members and to provide them upon request.
+If so, two cases can occur.

-In case the Group Manager is not configured to store public keys of group members, a joining node SHOULD specify to the Group Manager the address of a trusted key repository where its own public key is available.
-In particular, upon performing a join process with a given Group Manager for the first time, the joining node additionally includes this information in the payload of the POST request targeting the join endpoint.
-The Group Manager can then redirect group members to the correct key repository in case of need.

-Instead, in case the Group Manager is configured to store public keys of group members, two main cases can occur.

 * The joining node and the Group Manager have used an asymmetric proof-of-possession key to establish a secure communication channel.
 In this case, the Group Manager stores the proof-of-possession key conveyed in the Access Token as the public key of the joining node.

 * The joining node and the Group Manager have used a symmetric proof-of-possession key to establish a secure communication channel.
-In this case, upon performing a join process with that Group Manager for the first time, the joining node includes its own public key in the payload of the POST request targeting the join endpoint.
+In this case, upon performing a join process with that Group Manager for the first time, the joining node includes its own public key in the "Identity credentials" of the POST request targeting the join endpoint (see Appendix C.1 of {{I-D.tiloca-core-multicast-oscoap}}).
 Then, the Group Manager MUST verify that the joining node actually owns the associated private key, for instance by performing a proof-of-possession challenge-response.

-Furthermore, if the Group Manager is configured as key repository, it SHOULD provide a joining node with the public keys of the current members in the joined group.
-In particular, when providing the OSCORE Endpoint ID and the OSCORE Security Common Context as described in {{sec-joining-node-to-GM}}, the Group Manager additionally includes the following material in the response to the joining node:
+Then, if the joining node has explicitly requested it, the Group Manager provides also the public keys of the current members in the joined group, when replying to the joining node during the same join process (see Appendix C.1 of {{I-D.tiloca-core-multicast-oscoap}}).

-* The public keys of the non-pure listeners currently in the joined multicast group, if the joining node is configured (also) as multicaster.

-* The public keys of the multicasters currently in the joined multicast group, if the joining node is configured (also) as non-pure listener.
+Instead, in case the Group Manager is not configured to store public keys of group members, the joining node provides the Group Manager with its own certificate and with the identifier of the Certification Authority that issues that certificate (see Appendix C.2 of {{I-D.tiloca-core-multicast-oscoap}}).

 # Updating Authorization Information {#sec-updating-authorization-information}